Tipper insurance

 How does weight affect tipper truck insurance?

-Can I get temporary cover for a tipper truck?
+Can I get temporary tipper insurance?

 Yes, there may be instances when paying for a whole year of insurance isn’t necessary.
 For example, you might only need cover to move a truck you’ve just bought to a building site or warehouse.
 Or perhaps you want to insure a new employee so they can get up and running straight away.

-Temporary van insurance can last from a few hours up to 28 days, and can be renewed if you want.
-But make sure you take out a policy that doesn’t prevent you from using your vehicle for business.
-Pay attention to any limitations or exclusions on the types of business use covered and make sure it suits your needs.
+Temporary van insurance can last from a few hours up to 28 days and can be renewed if you want.
+But pay attention to any limits or exclusions on the types of business use covered and make sure it suits your needs.

 How much does tipper van insurance cost?